 Hunt for top Filipino singing duo in UAE

-Dubai: A first of its kind singing showdown has been launched in the UAE to discover the next biggest Filipino duet in the emirates.
+A first-of-its-kind singing showdown has been launched in the UAE to discover the next biggest Filipino duet in the emirate.

 Are we about to discover the next Sonny and Cher, Tatu or Savage Garden?

-The debut edition of Expat Duets pits the most talented Filipino amateur and professional singers in a friendly showdown that puts the spotlight on their unique vocals.
+The debut edition of Expat Duets pits the most talented Filipino amateur and professional singers in a friendly showdown.

-Auditions begin on Friday at Vegas club, Holiday Inn Hotel.
+Auditions begin on Friday at Club Vegas, Holiday Inn Bur Dubai.
 Participants must be at least 21 years old.
-Pairs can be male or female, or of the same gender.
-On the March 10 grand finals, contestants will be joined by Philippine alternative rock band Pseudo Red, who will perform as a special guest.
+Pairs can be mixed or of the same gender.
+On the March 10 grand finale, contestants will be joined by Philippine alternative rock band Pseudo Red, who will perform as a special guest.